 NOTE: In the following, the word, “regulations,” also refers to “other generic legally binding requirements,” “license conditions” and the SSRs.
 The word State also refers to the CRCPD.

-A. The Director, DMSSA, has overall responsibility for the review and determination of the compatibility of State regulations.
+A. The Director, MSTR, has overall responsibility for management of the review and determination of the compatibility of State regulations.
+The Director will also sign all letters to the CRCPD on the SSRs as the NRC federal liaison to CRCPD.

-B. The Deputy Director, DMSSA, is designated to receive State regulations and has primary responsibility for managing, including signing the NRC regulations review letter.
+B. The Deputy Director, MSTR, is designated to receive State regulations and has primary responsibility for signing the NRC regulations review letter.
 This includes reviewer assignments, assignment of due dates, and changes to due dates.
-The Deputy Director also keeps State Regulation Review Coordinator (SRRC) and Regulation Review Assistant informed when an Agreement State regulation is received so the status of the review can be tracked through closure.
-The Deputy Director may designate the Branch Chief, State Agreements and Industrial Safety Branch (SAISB) or the SRRC to carry out these responsibilities including signing the regulations review letter for the Deputy Director as necessary.
+The Deputy Director also keeps the Branch Chief, ASPB of the State Regulation Review Coordinator (SRRC) informed when an Agreement State regulation is received so the status of the review can be tracked through closure.
+The Deputy Director may designate the Branch Chief, ASPB or the SRRC to carry out these responsibilities including signing the regulations review letter for the Deputy Director as necessary.

-C. The Branch Chief, SAISB is the first line supervisor for the SRRC and Regulation Review Assistant.
+C. The Branch Chief, ASPB is the first line supervisor for the SRRC and is responsible for the management of the regulation review program.
 The Branch Chief may be designated by the Deputy Director to carry out the Deputy Director’s responsibilities, including reviewer assignments, signature authority for the regulation review letter as necessary

-D. The SRRC is responsible for overall review project management and assuring overall quality control of the review process.
-As part of this responsibility, the SRRC: (1) reviews proposed comment letters to help ensure technical and procedural consistency of reviews among reviewers and helps address potential delays or other issues associated with specific regulation reviews; and (2) maintains the Chronology of NRC Amendments.
-As designated by the Deputy Director and SAISB Branch Chief, the SRRC may also initially make reviewer assignment recommendations to the SAISB Branch Chief, assignment of due dates, and changes to due dates.
+D. The SRRC is responsible for the daily project management of the regulation review process including the coordination, review oversight and overall quality control of the review process.
+As part of this responsibility, the SRRC: (1) reviews proposed comment letters and supporting documentation to ensure technical and procedural consistency of reviews and addresses potential delays or other issues associated with specific regulation reviews; (2) maintains the Chronology of NRC Amendments; (3)assigns the the Regulation Action Tracking System identification number (RATS ID) for new amendments necessary for Agreement State adoption; (4) as designated by the Deputy Director and ASPB Branch Chief, the SRRC may also initially make reviewer assignment recommendations to the ASPB Branch Chief, assignment of due dates, and changes to due dates, and (5) provides weekly updates to the ASPB Branch Chief on the status of regulation reviews in progress..

-E. The Regional State Agreements Officer (RSAO) and FSME staff are responsible for conducting reviews of State regulations as assigned by management.
+E. The Regional State Agreements Officers (RSAO) and MSTR staff are responsible for conducting reviews of State regulations as assigned by management.

-F. The Regulations Review Assistant is responsible for the administrative support for the regulation reviews.
-This includes all processing of incoming and outgoing correspondence information on the regulation review in the Action Item Tracking System and the Regulation Action Tracking System (RATS).
-Information from RATS is provided to the SRRC, reviewer and other staff as needed.
+F. The MSTR Administrative Assistants are responsible for the administrative support for the regulation reviews.
+This includes all processing of incoming and outgoing correspondence information on the regulation reviews in the Regulation Status Log.and the Agencywide Documents Access and Management System (ADAMS).

 V. GUIDANCE